dotnet/designs/accepted/2020/platform-checks/platform-checks.md

     public sealed class TargetPlatformAttribute : OSPlatformAttribute
     {
         public TargetPlatformAttribute(string platformName);
-        public string PlatformName { get; }
     }

-    // Records the minimum platform that is required in order to the marked thing.
+    // Records the minimum platform that is required in order to use the marked thing.
     //
     // * When applied to an assembly, it means the entire assembly cannot be called
     //   into on earlier versions.
 It records the TargetPlatformMinVersion property.